silentbicycle/greatest/README.md

 (For more examples, look at `example.c` and `example_suite.c`.)

+## Filtering By Name

+greatest runs all tests by default, but can be configured to only run suites or tests whose names contain a filter string.

+    void greatest_set_test_filter(const char *name);
+    void greatest_set_suite_filter(const char *name);

+The command line runner's `-s` and `-t` arguments set the suite and test name filters, respectively.
+For example, to run any tests with "error" in the name, in suites with "integ" in the name (such as "integration"):

+    ./test_project -s integ -t error

 ## Available Assertions

 Assertions fail the current test unless some condition holds.
 All